6 Reasons Why Your Ingrown Toenail Keeps Coming Back

 5. If you had ingrown toenail surgery where Phenol was used, you could be resistant to it.

-The two most common chemicals used for ingrown toenail surgery are Phenol and sodium hydroxide or NaOH.
+The two most common chemicals used for ingrown toenail surgery are Phenol and sodium hydroxide, or NaOH.
 There is no "wrong" chemical to use for this procedure, but people can respond to each chemical differently depending on their age, any health issues, and other reasons.

-Phenol typically is gentler on the surrounding skin when it comes to ingrown toenail surgery, and for this reason, phenol is more commonly used to burn the nail root and prevent an ingrown toenail from coming back.
+Phenol is typically gentler on the surrounding skin when it comes to ingrown toenail surgery, and for this reason, phenol is more commonly used to burn the nail root and prevent an ingrown toenail from coming back.
 The healing process is typically easier with Phenol, there is less redness, swelling, drainage, and pain.

 Even though Phenol in partial nail avulsion with chemical matrixectomy has many benefits, there are some downsides as well: